SachinnMahapatra/Medscorner/README.md

 # MedsCorner 🏥

 **MedsCorner** is an all-in-one health-tech platform designed to streamline healthcare access for users.
-Built as a college team project under Maulana Abul Kalam Azad University of Technology, it provides essential features such as:
+Built as a college team project under Maulana Abul Kalam Azad University of Technology, it provides essential features such as :

 ## 🚀 Features